What is Priority Registration?

 If proof of enrollment is required, students may request a verification letter from the Admissions & Records Office or print their current class schedule from the WVCportal.

-If a prerequisite course was taken at West Valley College or Mission College, the system will automatically verify it and allow registration.
+If a prerequisite course was taken at West Valley College, the system will automatically verify it and allow registration.
 If taken at another institution, an unofficial transcript, grade report or in progress print out should be submitted to the Assessment Office.
 Students also have the option to submit a challenge form along with supporting documents to the Assessment Office.
 Final decision will be made within 2 business days.

 Students are not allowed to repeat courses that have been successfully completed with a grade of A, B, C or P.

-Students may repeat any course in which a substandard final grade (D, F, NP or W) was earned.
+Students may repeat any course in which a substandard final grade (D, F, NP or W)